NHL on CTV

-NHL on CTV is a former television program that broadcast National Hockey League games on the CTV Television Network.
+The CTV Television Network aired National Hockey League (NHL) games from the to seasons, then the and seasons.

-Regular season coverage
+History

+First iteration (1965–1976)

 CTV's involvement with the NHL began in the season with a series of Wednesday-night regular season games.
 These were produced by the McLaren ad agency, which also produced the Saturday night Hockey Night in Canada games for the CBC.
-As was the case with the Saturday games, they were contests (usually at home) of the Montreal Canadiens, Toronto Maple Leafs, and after 1970, the Vancouver Canucks.
-CTV decided to pull out of midweek NHL coverage in 1975, opening the way for local TV stations in the three Canadian cities that had NHL clubs to carry mid-week telecasts of their hometown NHL clubs.
+As was the case with the Saturday games, they were contests (usually at home) of the Montréal Canadiens, Toronto Maple Leafs, and after 1970, the Vancouver Canucks.

 On March 16, 1966, CTV's coverage of the game between the Canadiens and Maple Leafs was frequently interrupted for news updates on the Gemini 8 space mission, which had run into serious trouble after being successfully launched that morning; when the game ended, CTV joined a simulcast of CBS News coverage in time for the capsule's re-entry and splashdown.

+During the 1972 Stanley Cup playoffs, Hockey Night in Canada moved all coverage from CBC to CTV to avoid conflict with the lengthy NABET strike against the CBC.
+Eventually, MacLaren Advertising, in conjunction with Molson Breweries and Imperial Oil/Esso, who owned the rights to Hockey Night in Canada (not CBC) decided to give the playoff telecast rights to CTV.
+Initially, it was on a game-by-game basis in the quarterfinals (Game 1 of the Boston–Toronto series was seen on CFTO Toronto in full while other CTV affiliates, but not all joined the game in progress.
+Game 1 of the New York Rangers–Montréal series was seen only on CFCF Montreal while Game 4 not televised due to a lockout of technicians at the Montreal Forum), and then the full semifinals and Stanley Cup Finals.
+Because CTV did not have 100% penetration in Canada at this time, they asked CBC (who ultimately refused) to allow whatever one of their affiliates was the sole network in that market to show the playoffs.
+As a result, the 1972 Stanley Cup playoffs were not seen in some of the smaller Canadian markets unless said markets were close enough to the United States border to pick up the signal of a CBS affiliate that carried Games, 1, 4, or 6 (Games 2, 3, and 5 were not nationally broadcast in the United States).